twilio/twilio-cli/README.md

 To add a second project after the default project, you can run `twilio login -p my_other_proj` (using whatever identifier you'd like in place of `my_other_proj`).
 Then, when you run subsequent commands, just include the `-p my_other_proj` in the command (e.g. `twilio number:list -p my_other_proj`).

+## Plugins

+Plugins for the CLI can be installed using the `twilio plugins` command.
+Until we are publishing the plugins, they will need to be installed by first cloning the plugin repository locally.

+1. Clone the plugin repository.

+2. "Install" the plugin referencing your plugin's local folder like so:

+    ```
+    twilio plugins:link ../plugin-<my-spectacular-plugin>
+    ```

+3. Now, you can run your plugin command from the cli:

+    ```
+    twilio my-new-topic:my-new-command --help
+    ```

 ## Feedback

 Please file a GitHub issue in this repository for any feedback you may have.